WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 Analysis

-This was as basic a tag match as possible and it really did not amount to much from an in-ring perspective.
+This was as basic a tag match as possible, and it really did not amount to much from an in-ring perspective.

 It also did nothing to suggest Rusev can realistically beat Styles Sunday at Extreme Rules.
-If anything, it created heat for Hardy vs. Nakamura, which is nice, but should not have been the objective when Rusev is so desperately in need of credibility ahead of his championship opportunity.
+If anything, it created heat for Hardy vs. Nakamura, which is nice but should not have been the objective when Rusev is so desperately in need of credibility ahead of his championship opportunity.

 Lumberjack Match: Asuka vs. James Ellsworth